 Removal from the Co operative Bank and other lender panels: Why they do it and how to get reinstated

-• Breaches of Co operative Bank conveyancing panel requirements
+• Breaches of Co operative Bank conveyancing panel Terms and Conditions

-• Failure to act in accordance with the Co operative Bank panel requirements, the written instructions that Co operative Bank provide and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Co operative Bank may subsequently adopt.
+• Failure to act in accordance with the Co operative Bank panel requirements, the written instructions that Co operative Bank give you and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Co operative Bank may subsequently adopt.

-How can we assist?
-Co operative Bank panel reinstatement questions
+Frequently asked questions concerning Co operative Bank panel reinstatement

-• Is there a fee to revert back onto the Co operative Bank conveyancing panel?
+• What is the application process to revert back onto the Co operative Bank conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Co operative Bank panel reinstatement is to ensure that your firm is not removed off of the Co operative Bank conveyancing panel in the first place.